-more accurately, for the realm of the religious quest.
-Not that we reject science and technology, but we have come to understand their limitations.
+But surprise of surprises!
+The fires of "altglauben" remain.
+Orthodoxy has not disappeared, and more significantly for us, people still seek meaning, endowing the meaning they seek with religious symbols.
+A yearning is springing forth in the soul of the modern human for religion, or perhaps more accurately, for the realm of the religious quest.
+Not that we reject science and technology, but we have come to understand their institutions.
 As essential as reason is, it cannot of itself project us into the realm of the transcendent and the meaning of person-ness.
-And progress - even General Electric has dropped it as its central advertising logo.
+And progress-even General Electric has dropped it as its central advertising logo.

-Martin Marty, the noted Christian theologian, puts it thus as he reflects on the surprising ability of religion to survive:
+Martin Marty, the noted Christian theologian, puts it thus as the reflects on the surprising ability of religion to survive: